Polarishq/nova-cli/README.md

 ## Binaries

-We may also have have binaries for download on the (latest release)[https://github.com/splunknova/nova-cli/releases/latest].
+We may also have have binaries for download on the [latest release](https://github.com/splunknova/nova-cli/releases/latest).
-Shout out on (slack)[http://community.splunknova.com] if you need a particular binary!
+Shout out on [slack](http://community.splunknova.com) if you need a particular binary!

 # Usage

 ## Credentials

-Get started by creating an account on (splunknova.com)[https://www.splunknova.com/].
+Get started by creating an account on [splunknova.com](https://www.splunknova.com/).

 API Credentials can be conveniently saved in a `~/.nova` file by running

 ````